Understand why RebelMouse is the best CMS in 2022.

 One of the main reasons I launched RebelMouse was because I recognized that a huge shift in advertising would happen, and that content would become marketing very quickly.
 And it did.

 Today, I am extremely proud of the powerful product we've created.
 RebelMouse was built to solve the complex intersection of product, engineering, editorial, and revenue.
-It's allowed us to create a next-generation CMS unlike any other — backed by some of the best venture capitalists in the world — and is responsible for launching some of the biggest media sites such as Axios and The Dodo, both of which saw massive success upon launch.
+It's allowed us to create a next-generation CMS unlike any other — backed by some of the best venture capitalists in the world — and is responsible for launching some of the biggest media sites, such as Axios, Raw Story, and Protocol.

 But our team still sees plenty of sites — including brands, publishers, and personal influencers — not reaching their full potential.
 A lot of the time it’s because they’re bogged down with a clunky CMS like WordPress.
 We’re all trying to publish and make money in a competitive industry that’s always changing.
 But to be frank, WordPress isn’t keeping up with the industry fast enough.
 There’s a lot you need in and out of a CMS to survive and succeed in this digital climate, and we’ve created a solution that quickly responds to every industry shift and algorithm curveball.